Blooming Beauties: How to Grow Gorgeous Spring Bulbs in Pots!

 Just make sure you have at least 2 inches of soil depth for the roots.

-You will typically have more than 2 inches but that is the shallowest soil you can have for bulbs.
+You will typically have more than 2 inches but that is the shallowest soil needed for bulbs.

 Cover the bulbs with your planting mix.
 Planting the bulbs to the depth recommended on the package helps the stems be sturdier.